 VIP Dinner Cruise with Bateaux Parisiens |

 Not only did we proclaim that the cooking at Les Climats was worthy of two stars, we also named it one of The Best Restaurants in France 2020.
-There's a new chef here — thirtysomething Emmanuel Kouri — and in our review we called him a "keeper."
+There was a new chef there — thirtysomething Emmanuel Kouri — and in our review we called him a "keeper."

 The wine list here (it's literally a book — a coffee-table-book size book) is a sonnet to the wines of Burgundy.
 Les Climats may well have the best Burgundy wine cellar in the country.
 But, even with those great wines, it was the cooking that shone for us.
 Visually, each course was a work of art.
 The homard bleu was delicately seasoned with curry and broiled avocado slices and finished with a buttery foam.
 The belles sardines Bretonnes sparkled with brilliance; the trio was grilled, stuffed with smoked ricotta cheese, fresh herbs, and nasturtium leaves.